Aasemaaneh/tinyapp/README.md

 1. Install all dependencies using the `npm install` command.
 2. Run the development web server using the `npm start` command.

+## test username

+- log in with this test username and password.
+- username : test@test.com
+- password : TtT

 ## Features

 - Shorten  the user specific long URLs to create compact, easy-to-share links.